jyan16/D3M-Website/README.md

 2. `GET localhost:8000/dataset?data_name=my_dataset`:

 This request will response the individual data and its corresponding statistic result.
-The statistic result contains mean, median, standard deviation, as well as two lists to draw distribution histogram --- bin is x-axis and hist is y-axis.
-Note that the integral of hist would be 1.
+The statistic result contains mean, median, standard deviation.
+Client could use data field in statistic to draw frequency density histogram for our score.
 ~~~~
 response = {
     ok: bool,